- Purchase the complete Expat Arrivals Hungary Guide (PDF)

 With its mix of Hungarian and European cultures, as well as a cosmopolitan feel in the big cities, expats will most likely experience little culture shock in Hungary.
-The key cultural differences that expats are bound to come across include the cuisine and language.
+The key cultural differences that expats come across tend to be the cuisine and language.

 Meeting and greeting in Hungary

 Handshakes are a common way of greeting in Hungary.
 Eye contact is important and should be maintained during handshakes; avoiding eye contact may be interpreted as being evasive or having something to hide.
 When greeting a woman, male expats should wait for her to initiate the handshake.
 Meanwhile, close friends may greet one another with a kiss on each cheek.

 Language barrier in Hungary